kalynsifuentez/password-generator/README.md

 ## Description

-Web application created to randomly generate a password that meets certain to generate a strong password that provides greater security.
+Web application created to randomly generate a password that meets certain criteria to provide greater security.

 Passwrod generator will ask a series of questions to uniquely make a password to users liking with the choice of capital and lowercase letters, number and symbols.